AlaSQL/alasql/README.md

 ```
 It works on the client and the server side.

-Now you can use Meteor Collections as agruments.
+Now you can use Meteor Collections as arguments.
 To do it simply store alasql.min.js to the client/lib directory and then apply SQL to Meteor Collections:

 ```js
     Template.body.helpers({